Hermosa, Bataan: Hermosa Special Economic Zone

 The Zone is adapted for building light to medium industries, recreational and housing facilities for industry and residents inside the zone investments in fruit processing utilizing the abundant supply of mangoes and banana in the province.
 The Subic Hermosa Cybercity is a 93-hectare Special Economic Zone which will host locator Businesses dealing in Information Technology (IT), manufacture of electronic products, IT research and development, and multi-media industries.

 Government

+Local government

 Pursuant to the Local government in the Philippines", the political seat of the municipal government is located at the Municipal Hall.
 In the History of the Philippines (1521–1898), the Gobernadorcillo was the Chief Executive who held office in the Presidencia.
 During the American rule (1898–1946) (History of the Philippines (1898-1946)), the elected Mayor and local officials, including the appointed ones held office at the Municipal Hall.
 The legislative and executive departments perform their functions in the Sangguniang Bayan (Session Hall) and Municipal Trial Court, respectively, and are located in the Town Hall.

-Hermosa's Mayor is Antonio Joseph Rivera Inton, The Vice Mayor is Eigie Malana.

-Sangguniang Bayan Members are: Patrick S. Rellosa, Jenna Marie Basi, Floyd Tungol, Lou Narciso, Luzviminda J. Samaniego, Regalado D. Santos Wilson M. Valencia, Christopher Vitug.

-Tourism

-Saint Peter of Verona Parish Church

-Hermosa's cultural treasure is its 1717 heritage church.

-Hermosa, known as "Llana Hermosa" belonged formerly to Orani (composed of Mabuyan and Maboco).
-It became an independent missionary Pueblo in 1717.
-In the British invasion of Manila, the Dominicans held there its provincial chapters in 1763.
-The Hermosa church was destroyed by fire several times.
-Residents of Hermosa found a boat with a statue of a saint inside it along the river.

-Saint Peter of Verona, O.P.
-(1206 – April 6, 1252), also known as "Saint Peter Martyr", was a 13th-century Italian Catholic priest, Dominican friar and a celebrated preacher.
-He became the patron of this town.

-The church features a baroque-style façade with stained-glasses windows.
-The major retablo of Hermosa is made more attractive by the variations of saints placed in it amid its dome.
-The church brings remembrance of the colonial past.

-The Parish of Saint Peter of Verona belongs to the Roman Catholic Diocese of Balanga.
-Its Feast day is May 3.
-It is under the Vicariate of Saint Peter Verona.
-It is also under the Vicariate of Our Lady, Mirror of Justice (Dioecesis Balangensis), part of the Ecclesiastical Province of San Fernando, Pampanga).